overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

       }
       ```

-    - **Extended.json** `fieldNames` should be accurate in the extended.json, take time to review and update the `displayNames` as these will be how fields are read from the front-end UI.
+    - **Extended.json:** `fieldNames` should be accurate in the extended.json.
+Take time to review and update the `displayNames` as these will be how fields are read from the front-end UI.
-    - **Table.json** By default `canChangeShow`, `show`, and `sortable` are set to true.
+    - **Table.json:** By default `canChangeShow`, `show`, and `sortable` are set to true.
 Update these fields accordingly.
-For information see our documentation covering [Arrangers table configuration fields](https://docs.overture.bio/docs/core-software/Arranger/usage/arranger-components#table-configuration-tablejson)
+For information see our documentation covering [Arranger's table configuration fields](https://docs.overture.bio/docs/core-software/Arranger/usage/arranger-components#table-configuration-tablejson).
-    - **Facets.json** By default `active` and `show` are set to true.
+    - **Facets.json:** By default `active` and `show` are set to true.
 Update these fields accordingly.
 The order of the elements will also match the order of the facets as they appear in the facet panel, update accordingly.
-For information see our documentation covering [Arrangers facet configuration fields](https://docs.overture.bio/docs/core-software/Arranger/usage/arranger-components#facet-configuration-facetsjson)
+For information see our documentation covering [Arranger's facet configuration fields](https://docs.overture.bio/docs/core-software/Arranger/usage/arranger-components#facet-configuration-facetsjson).

 3. Repeat the above steps for your remaining datasets.